 They fight off the thugs and Hai Phuong breaks free and makes her way to the cabin that is holding her daughter.
 Along the way, she meets up again with Thanh Soi and finally kills her.
 Detective Luong and Hai Phuong are separated when the train splits and go in different directions.
 Hai Phuong is reunited with her child but only to face a new danger when the train arrives at its destination and waiting there is another set of thugs.
 She takes them on and nearly defeats them when she is shot.
 If you want to find out what happens to Hai Phuong and her daughter Mai, well, you’re going to have to see the film.

 The fighting scenes in the film impress and the dramatic tension never lets up as the resourceful Hai Phuong fights her way out of and uses her brains to get out of impossible situations to rescue her child.
-The director has woven together many visual elements including flashbacks, time lapse, superimposed images, various editing and cinematic techniques to create a compelling film where evil meets revenge.
-Furie has all the elements of a classic feel good movie and it’s positive story line will delight audiences.
+The director has woven together many visual elements including flashbacks, time-lapse, superimposed images, various editing and cinematic techniques to create a compelling film where evil meets revenge.
+Furie has all the elements of a classic feel-good movie and its positive storyline will delight audiences.
 I would have liked to have learned Thanh Soi’s backstory.
-Hai Phuong’s backstory is told within the narrative of the film which gives her character depth and complexity but the same attention to detail isn’t extended to Thanh Soi, her nemisis.
+Hai Phuong’s backstory is told within the narrative of the film which gives her character depth and complexity but the same attention to detail isn’t extended to Thanh Soi, her nemesis.
 It would have given the film another layer of complexity and interest.
 The subtext of the film is, after all, two women battling it out over diverse goals and ideologies.
 Hai Phuong is trying to save her daughter’s life and Thanh Soi is trying to profit from the girl’s life.
 Nevertheless, it’s a great film and a compelling film due in part to Ngo’s performance as the aggrieved mother standing up to deplorable and sickening evil and horror.
 Her performance and fighting scenes are riveting and will hold your attention.

 Well Go USA releases Furie in Canada on Digital, DVD and Blu-ray combo June 25th